lizj999/mini-project-ApplyTracker/README.md

 - **Smart Parse**: Paste a URL, and the AI extracts Company, Role, and "Pain Points."
 - **Skill Sync**: Automatically highlights your DePaul CS skills (Python/Java) in job posts.
 - **Ghost Filter**: Toggles off inactive applications older than 30 days.

+🚀 Getting Started for Collaborators
+Follow these steps to get the project running on your local machine.

+1. Clone the Repository
+Bash
+git clone <your-repo-url-here>
+cd ApplyTracker
+2. Backend Setup (FastAPI)
+Navigate to backend: cd backend

+Create a Virtual Environment: * Mac/Linux: python3 -m venv venv

+Windows: python -m venv venv

+Activate the Environment:

+Mac/Linux: source venv/bin/activate

+Windows: venv\Scripts\activate

+Install Dependencies: pip install -r requirements.txt

+Configure API Keys:

+Create a new file named .env inside the backend/ folder.

+Add your Together AI key: TOGETHER_API_KEY=your_actual_key_here

+Note: This file is ignored by Git to keep our keys safe.

+Start the Server: uvicorn main:app --reload

+The backend will automatically create a fresh apply_tracker.db file for you on the first run.

+3. Frontend Setup (React + Vite)
+Open a new terminal and navigate to frontend: cd frontend

+Install Dependencies: npm install

+Start the Development Server: npm run dev

+Access the App: Open the URL provided in the terminal (usually http://localhost:5173).